T-Lind/wormhole/README.md

 # wormhole

-This is a real-time simulation of a traversable wormhole.
-It's all running on the gpu with a compute shader, which makes it fast enough to be interactive.
+A real-time, interactive simulation of a traversable wormhole, rendered with a GPU compute shader.

-The whole idea is to show what it might look like to approach a morris-thorne wormhole, which is basically a tunnel connecting two different places in spacetime.
-I've set up two unique little universes, each with some planets and a sun.
-You can see from one universe into the other through the wormhole's throat, and the view is distorted by a gravitational lensing effect.
+The simulation places you in one of two distinct universes, each with its own sun and planetary system.
+The wormhole's throat acts as a window between them, distorting the view with a gravitational lensing effect.

-It's not perfectly, scientifically accurate. the lensing is a visual approximation (using a refraction effect in the shader) instead of a full general relativity calculation.
-This is a tradeoff to get it running in real-time.
+The lensing is achieved by treating the wormhole's throat as a refractive sphere.
+When a view ray intersects the throat, its direction is bent based on its distance from the center, mimicking the path light would take through curved spacetime.
+The ray then continues into the other universe.
+This method produces a compelling visual distortion while keeping the simulation fast enough for real-time interaction.

-### Building the project
+### Building

-You'll need a c++17 compiler, cmake, and vcpkg. your graphics card should also support opengl 4.3.
+You'll need a C++17 compiler, CMake, and vcpkg.
+Your graphics card must support OpenGL 4.3.

-First, clone the repo. then, run `vcpkg install` to get the dependencies.
+First, clone the repo, then run `vcpkg install` to get the dependencies (glew, glfw, glm).

-After that, you can configure and build with cmake. you just need to point it to the vcpkg toolchain file.
+After that, configure and build with CMake, pointing it to the vcpkg toolchain file.

 ```bash
 cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=./vcpkg/scripts/buildsystems/vcpkg.cmake
 cmake --build build
 ```

-### Running it
+### Running

-The main program is `WormholeSim` inside the `build` directory.

-Running it by itself starts the interactive mode. you can fly around with the mouse and keyboard.
+The program is `WormholeSim.exe` inside the `build/Debug` directory.
+Running it starts the interactive mode.

-Controls:
-wasd: move around
+**Controls:**
+- `wasd`: Move forward/back/strafe
-shift / space: move up / down
+- `shift` / `space`: Move up / down
-mouse drag: orbit camera
-shift + mouse drag: pan camera mouse scroll: zoom
-u: switch universes
-esc: quit
+- `mouse drag`: Orbit camera
+- `shift` + `mouse drag`: Pan camera
+- `mouse scroll`: Zoom
+- `u`: Switch universes
+- `esc`: Quit

-If you want to render the cinematic video, run it with the `-p` flag.
-It will use the `camera_path.txt` file to create a video in the `exports` directory.
-This needs ffmpeg to be installed on your system to create the mp4 automatically.
-If it's not, the program will just save all the frames as images and tell you the command to stitch them together yourself.
+To render the cinematic video defined in `camera_path.txt`, run the program with the `-p` flag.
+It will save a video to the `exports` directory.
+This requires `ffmpeg` to be installed and in your system's PATH.
+If `ffmpeg` isn't found, the program will save the individual frames and print the command for you to run manually.

-### The physically accurate renderer

-This project also includes a second program, `WormholeGeodesic`.

-Unlike the main simulation, which uses a fast visual approximation for lensing, this program is a non-interactive, cpu-based renderer that calculates the actual curved path of light by numerically solving the geodesic equations of general relativity.

-It is extremely slow but produces a physically accurate image. it renders a single frame from a fixed camera position and saves it to the `exports` directory.

-It's still a buggy WIP, sorry.